randy3k/Terminus/README.md

 window.run_command(
     "terminus_open", {
-        "config_name": None,     # the shell config name, use "Default" for the default config "cmd": None,             # the cmd to execute if config_name is None "cwd": None,             # the working directory
+        "config_name": None,     # the shell config name, use "Default" for the default config "cmd": None,             # the cmd to execute "cwd": None,             # the working directory
         "working_dir": None,     # alias of "cwd"
         "env": {},               # extra environmental variables